Andrex94/choose-your-own-adventure/README.md

 ## Description

 This is a game with different path to take.
 You get to determine how the adventure goes for you.
 Your outcome is as a result of the decisions you make.
+Readdy to make your own adventure?